couchrest/couchrest.github.com/model/proxying.markdown

 basic methods and views, it also ensures that some of the more complex queries are supported such as validating for uniqueness and associations.

+The `proxy_database_method` defines the name of the method that should be called to return the desired name of the database for the instance.
+The project's database prefix and suffix will be added if they are specified in the configuration.
+If you'd like to provide your own method for setting the database, simply override the `proxy_database` method so that a CouchRest Database of your choosing is returned.

+For obvious reasons, it is not a good idea to use a variable that can change for the database name, so the object's id might be a reasonable choice.

+Deleting an proxy model will not automatically delete the associated database, you'd have to do this manually in a callback.